Geeta and Sanjay Chopra kidnapping case: Investigation and media attention

 The police control room forwarded the report from Dass to Mandir Marg police station.
 The report was given to sub-inspector Om Prakash at 7:05 pm.
 He went to the Gole Dak Khana to search for witnesses but could not find any.
 He returned to the station at 9:55 pm.
 Inderjeet's report had invoked no response.
 At 10:15 pm, the father called the police and gave them the descriptions of the children.
 The father searched places where the children might have possibly gone to, including the Willingdon Hospital and returned home at 11:30 pm.

 The bodies were discovered by a cowherd, Dhani Ram, grazing his cows in Delhi Ridge on 28 August 1978, at 6 pm.
 The cowherd reported the bodies to a patrolling constable, Rohtas Singh, at 12:00 am.
 Sub-inspector Hari Chand was sent to the site.
-The parents were called to the site the identify the bodies.
+The parents were called to the site to identify the bodies.
 They identified them as their children.

 The autopsy was conducted by the police surgeon, Bharat Singh, on 29 August.
 He found the bodies to be in an advanced stage of decomposition.
 He could not establish sexual assault of the girl due to the decomposition.
 He found multiple stab wounds and a broken jaw on the girl.
 He confirmed multiple stab wounds on the boy.

 The father decided to go to the media.
 Some newspapers carried photographs.
-On seeing such a newspaper, M. S. Nanda came and gave his statement.
+On seeing such the news, Admiral M. S. Nanda gave his statement.
 The police in course of their investigation suspected the duo to be involved.
-They released the photos to the press and reward was announced.
+They released the photos to the press and a monetary reward was announced.
 The Mumbai Police was informed.

 On 31 August, a car matching the kidnapping vehicle was found in Majlis Park with the number, DHD 7034.
 A car had been reported missing of the same make, but number DEA 1221, so the police called the owner Ashok Sharma.
 The car had been stolen from outside the Ashoka Hotel within six weeks of its purchase.
 Sharma was able to open the car with his keys.
 The stereo and speakers were missing.
-The car's white grille had been replaced with black one.
+The car's white grille had been replaced with a black one.
 Two witnesses who lived in the area later said they had seen a man driving the car and he had asked them for directions.